 DICOM HL7 VS FHIR

-DICOM and HL7 FHIR are complementary Standards with healthcare.
-While both HL7 and FHIR provide the information model for health information, DICOM offers capabilities for storing, transmitting and processing medical images.
+DICOM and HL7 FHIR are complementary Standards in healthcare.
+While both HL7 vs FHIR provides the information model for health information, DICOM offers capabilities for storing, transmitting and processing medical images.
 You can think of HL7 as a transaction-based protocol, which is driven by real-world events that necessitate the need for communication.
-As a result of these triggers or events, information systems share information between each other.
+As a result of these triggers or events, information systems share information with each other.
 On the other hand, DICOM is a much more client-oriented protocol.
 For example, when we talk about DICOM, imaging equipment sends requests to an MWL server to receive a work list.

 HL7 V2 VS FHIR

 Even though FHIR supports messaging (similar to HL7 V2), it also supports multiple options for facilitating data exchange among systems.
 But between hl7v2 vs fhir, FHIR is more advantageous because it provides more flexibility.
-The main difference between HL7 and FHIR lies in the fact that unlike HL7 v2, FHIR employs RESTful web services and open web technologies, such as JSON and RDF data formats.
+The main difference between HL7 vs FHIR lies in the fact that, unlike HL7 v2, FHIR employs RESTful web services and open web technologies, such as JSON and RDF data formats.
 Since most developers are acquainted with these technologies, they experience a less steep learning curve than previous standards.
 Not to mention, The RESTful API approach replaces point-to-point interfaces with one-to-many interfaces, thereby making it much easier to exchange data and minimize the time to onboard new data exchange partners.
 Another major benefit of the RESTful approach is that increases interoperability between not just electronic health record (EHR) systems, but myriad other devices and systems, such as mobile apps, mobile devices, and wearables.
 Folio3 Custom medical software Development Company offers Folio3 EHR/EMR integration solutions that support HL7 implementation by integrating third-party technologies and wearable devices to create smarter experiences for both doctors and patients.